 Depending on the result, the doctor might recommend an oral challenge before introducing the food.
 Parents might even be told their baby is already allergic, and be sent home with a prescription for an auto-injector.

-When it comes to other allergy triggers, a study related to the LEAP work looked at introducing six potential allergens to exclusively breast-fed infants at an early age.
+When it comes to other allergy triggers, a study related to the LEAP work looked at introducing six potential allergens to exclusively breast-fed babies at an early age.
 While highly positive findings were seen for early egg and peanut introduction, the results were encouraging, but not conclusive, for foods such as wheat, milk, fish and sesame.
 Without convincing results, the medical guidance is not as clear for other allergens.

 But Baker says, “With a child having severe eczema or a documented egg allergy, you should work with your pediatrician or your pediatric allergist to try to come up with a plan for food introduction.”